 Allow Yourself to Heal

-Childbirth is an exhausting journey itself.
+Childbirth is an exhausting journey itself, reminds BBC.
 However, the postpartum phase is much more sensitive than the entire pregnancy.
 Your body has gone through many complicated changes during the past nine months, and your hormones are most likely pretty messed up.
 It is understandable how you must be sick of moving around in your maternity wear and longing to get back in shape again.
 However, you must acknowledge your body needs at this time and avoid any unhealthy practices that can impact your physical, mental, and emotional well-being.

 The first step in a healthy weight loss journey after childbirth is to acknowledge your body’s needs and have a diet that allows it to heal adequately.
 Start by identifying how many calories your body needs.
 Remember that a postpartum body, especially if you are a nursing mom, will need a few additional calories than your regular body requirement.
 Avoid anything that will bring down your energy levels.